elastisys/compliantkubernetes/docs/operator-manual/opensearch-mappings.md

 Explicit mappings allow us to be more precise with our field definitions taking the creative control away from elasticsearch.
 We describe everything upfront providing the structure of our data and the relevant properties.

-Here is an example where we define explicitly the fields type of an index :
+Here is an example where we define explicitly the fields type of an index:

 ![Explicit Mapping](../img/dynamic_mapping_7.png)